Trump says he’s been indicted in classified documents probe

 It’s not clear from Trump’s post what charges he has been indicted on.

+The notice to appear in Miami comes after the Justice Department recently began bringing witnesses before a grand jury there, and could suggest it plans to pursue a broad case against Trump.
+Much of the activity to support both Espionage Act and obstruction of justice occurred in Florida.

+Doing so could also shield the prosecution from legal challenges based on bringing the charge in an improper venue, as defendants have a right to face trial in the location where the alleged crime occurred.

-Still, the indictment is a historic one, the first-ever federal criminal charges brought against a former president.
+Regardless, the indictment is a historic one — the first-ever federal criminal charges brought against a former president.
 Trump was indicted on state charges in New York in a separate matter earlier this year.

 Trump has offered various defenses, including that he had the right to take the documents and that he could unilaterally declassify them without going through any formal process.